 Understanding Office 365 Calendar and its permissions

-In day to day activities it is important to manage the meetings, invites, tasks, events and to achieve this we have Calendar unlike our physical wall calendar.
+In day-to-day activities it is important to manage the meetings, invites, tasks, and events, and to achieve this we have a Calendar unlike our physical wall calendar.

-Calendar is scheduling component of Outlook that is fully integrated with email, contacts, and other features.
+Calendar is a scheduling component of Outlook that is fully integrated with email, contacts, and other features.

 Just as you write in a notebook, you can click any time slot in the Outlook Calendar and start typing.
 By using the Calendar you can create appointments and events, organize meetings, view group schedules, and much more.

 Create appointments and events

 Click any time slot in the Outlook Calendar and start to type to create your appointment or event.
 You can opt to have a sound or message remind you of appointments, meetings, and events, and you can color items for quick identification.

 Select a time on the Calendar, create a meeting request, and select the people to invite.